San-Francisco-Write-The-Docs/www/content/_events/2020/june.md

 OUR SPEAKER:
 Margaret Fero

+Margaret is passionate about information security, technical writing, and interdisciplinary connections.
+She holds a GSEC security certification, and has written UX copy, compliance documentation, and user-facing documentation for a variety of industries.
+She has spoken at conferences including the O’Reilly Open Source Convention (OSCON), ToorCon, Abstractions II, and Write The Docs Day: Australia.

 -TRANSIT:
 Stand up from your desk.
 Turn around three times, and say "There's no place like home."